 Key Takeaways: App Developer Cost

 • Junior app developers' price starts from $20 to $40 per hour.
-Middle app developers charge an approximate $40 to $80 per hour, and senior app developers' costs can go up to $150+ per hour.
+Middle app developers charge an approximate $40 to $80 per hour, and senior app developers' costs can go up to $200+ per hour when you hire through a US-based contractor network.

 3 Factors Affecting the Cost of Hiring an App Developer